The Kane County Healthy Places Coalition urges Kane County residents “NOT to delay, but to test for radon TODAY!”

 Radon has been found to be the leading cause of lung cancer among non-smokers.
 Radon gas can enter through cracks in homes/buildings/schools and expose people to the radiation.

 Regardless of the year the home was built, the type of foundation, or type of building materials, high levels of radon gas can be present.
-The United States Environmental Protection Agency reports that if a home or building tests at 4 picocuries per liter (pCi/L) or higher, action should be taken to reduce the level of radon.
+The United States Environmental Protection Agency reports that if a home or building tests at 4 picocuries per liter (pCi/L) or higher, you should look for the best radon removal service and action should be taken to reduce the level of radon.

 The average indoor radon level in Kane County is 4.09 pCi/L, according to the Illinois Emergency Management Agency.
 At least 45 percent of the buildings tested in Kane County have been found to exceed the 4 pCi/L action level standard.
 Residents can find the average radon level for homes in their own ZIP code, according to the Radon Illinois website.